Few and Fabulous Weddings

 As much as we love our family, they tend to take over the guest list.
 Your Mom wants to invite her best friend from school, and then there is the Aunt that you have not seen in 10 years, your Dad’s Boss, and the list goes on and on.
 As much as your family is excited about the wedding, it still is about YOU and the Groom.
 Talk to your family and explain to them that you desire a small intimate wedding and if they feel the need to have a big party, then have a celebration party another day with all of the guests you want.
 Because this is not part of the formal ceremony, you can cut some costs and have quality time visiting your guests.
 Also, you won’t have to worry about all the formal pictures to be taken and all the protocol that comes with a traditional large wedding and reception.

 You can take this opportunity to wear the original dress you wore at your ceremony or have fun wearing a casual wedding dress for the night.
 Have a slide show of your service or video to share with your guest.
-You can choose to have appetizers and drinks to be served and have your reception feel like a party versus a formal gathering.
+Maybe choose to have appetizers and drinks to be served and have your reception feel like a party versus a formal gathering.
 Most of all, have fun and enjoy everyone around you for this memorable time in your life!!

 About the author: Milestone Events Group is Northern California’s most experienced Wine Country Wedding Experts & largest event management company providing site selection services to multiple locations throughout Sonoma County.
 Over the past 6 years Milestone has helped hundreds of couples simplify the venue selection process by providing clarity, predictability and ultimately confidence for clients who work with them to evaluate wineries, ranches, and other locations for their private events.